-According to the Seattle Children’s Hospital, diaper rashes can appear from newborns up until they’re three years old.
+According to the Seattle Children’s Hospital, diaper rashes can appear in newborns up until they’re three years old.
 That’s right, Mama.
 So as long as your little one wears a diaper, a diaper rash is always a possibility.

 What Causes Diaper Rash?

 The answer may seem simple—most likely you’re thinking about stool sitting in the diaper for long, Mama—but there’s more to a diaper rash than meets the eye.
-Below are some of the possible causes for a baby’s diaper rash.
+Below are some of the possible causes of a baby’s diaper rash.

 - Urine and stool.
-Urine and stool alone won’t cause your baby diaper rashes.
+Urine and stool alone won’t cause your baby’s diaper rashes.
 However, if you let your baby sit in a soiled diaper or fail to clean the bottom properly, the bacteria in stools can cause a diaper rash.

 - Baby or Mama’s diet.
 For breastfed babies, what a Mama eats may also trigger a diaper rash.
 It can also be a reaction to something your little one ate for babies who are already eating solids.
 The latter is usually called acidic diaper rash.

 - Antibiotic use.
-An article reviewed by paediatrician Michelle P. Tellado also highlighted that antibiotics could contribute to the development of yeast infection.
+An article reviewed by pediatrician Michelle P. Tellado also highlighted that antibiotics could contribute to the development of yeast infection.
 This is because antibiotics tend to kill the good bacteria that prevent yeast.